You need a permit for particular activities, including filming, furniture in a public place, and skip bins.

 You must apply for a Street Trading and Special Event permit before conducting any of these activities in public places.

-You may need to apply for an Event Permit in certain circumstances e.g. large gatherings, ticketed events, area closures.
-Please check Planning for an event for further information.
+You may need to apply for an event permit in certain circumstances e.g. large gatherings, ticketed events, area closures.
+You can find out about event permits on our Planning for an event page.

 We issue Street Trading and Special Event permits to manage and facilitate responsible trading and entertainment